Skin Fungi: How to Get Rid of Them With Homemade Remedies

 - 1 tablespoon of baking soda (10 grams)

 - Squeeze the lemon and mix it with one tablespoon of baking soda to create a smooth paste.

-- Once ready, apply to the affected area and let it work for 5 minutes, then rinse.
+- Once ready, apply to the affected area and let it work for five minutes.

 - After each application, finish by using a moisturizing cream to prevent the area from drying out.